-WA judge pauses Albertsons $4B payout to shareholders amid Kroger merger
+WA judge pauses Albertsons’ $4B payout to shareholders amid Kroger merger

 “There is obviously further information and evidence that needs to be presented,” Judson noted.

-In a lawsuit filed Tuesday, Ferguson claimed the dividend is illegal because it potentially undercuts the ability of Albertsons to keep all its locations open during the several years needed to complete the merger.
+In a lawsuit filed Tuesday, Ferguson claimed the dividend is illegal because it could undercut Albertsons’ ability to compete with Kroger during the several years needed to complete the merger.

 Ferguson’s arguments were echoed by attorneys general in Illinois, California and the District of Columbia, which on Wednesday jointly sued to block the dividend in federal court in Washington, D.C.

-The $4 billion dividend has drawn fire from state and federal officials, labor unions, Albertsons and Kroger employees, and shoppers since it was announced last month as part of the proposed merger.

-One big concern is the potential impact of such a large payment on Albertsons.
+One big concern is whether, having paid out so much to shareholders, Albertsons would be able to keep all its locations open during the merger process.

 To win regulatory approval for the merger, Albertsons and Kroger must sell hundreds of locations in areas where they have too much market overlap.
-So-called divestiture could have a major impact in Seattle and elsewhere in Washington, where Kroger and Albertsons collectively have more nearly 350 locations.
-That includes than 150 in the greater Seattle area, some of them just minutes apart.
+So-called divestiture could significantly affect Washington, where Kroger and Albertsons collectively have more nearly 350 locations, including more than 150 in the greater Seattle area, some of them just minutes apart.

-Kroger and Albertsons have agreed to put the divested locations in a standalone company, managed by Albertsons, and then sell them a competing retailer or retailers as part of the approval process.
+Kroger and Albertsons have agreed to put the divested locations in a standalone company, managed by Albertsons, for eventual sale to a competing retailer or retailers.

-But some antitrust and business experts have questioned whether locations chosen for divesture might already be struggling financially.
-They worry that an cash-strapped Albertsons might fail to keep all those locations open while it finds a willing buyer and that some divested stores could end up closing, as happened after the 2015 merger between Albertsons and Safeway.
+But some antitrust and business experts worry a cash-strapped Albertsons might be unable to keep all those locations open until it finds a willing buyer.

 Thursday’s ruling wasn’t surprising, according to legal experts.
-Courts routinely grant temporary restraining orders in cases where failure to restrain an action would undermine a party’s larger legal claim, even if that claim has yet to be reviewed or affirmed by a court.
+Courts often grant temporary restraining orders when the requesting parties can show that failure to restrain an action would undermine their larger legal claim, even if that claim has yet to be reviewed or affirmed by a court.

-Thursday’s ruling by King County Superior Court Judge xxx, came as a surprise/wasn’t surprising, according to legal experts.

-Courts routinely grant temporary restraining orders in cases where failure to restrain an action would undermine the larger legal claim, even if that claim has yet to be affirmed by a court.
+But some experts question whether Ferguson can succeed in the next step: persuading Judge Schubert next Thursday that the state can legally halt the dividend merely on the grounds that it might eventually make Albertsons unviable and the merger anticompetitive.

-Those doubts are echoed Arun Sundaram, a market analyst at CFRA Research who follows the grocery business.
-Although the lawsuits by Washington and other states “will increase litigation risk for the merger,” they’re unlikely to halt the dividend payment, Sundaram said.
+Although lawsuits by Washington and other states will likely complicate the approval process, “these Attorney Generals will face an uphill climb to stop” the dividend, said Arun Sundaram, a market analyst at CFRA Research who follows the grocery business.

-“These lawsuits are unprecedented, so we believe these Attorney Generals will face an uphill climb to stop” the dividend, he said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.